Plume-grasses

 Leaves of cultivar

-Giant Silver-grass Miscanthus x giganteus
+Giant Silver-grass Miscanthus x longiberbis

-An artifically created hybrid that is being increasingly planted as a crop to be converted to bifuel.
+(Miscanthus x giganteus) An artifically created hybrid that is being increasingly planted as a crop to be converted to bifuel.
 Occasional plants are found on roadsides and rough ground.
 Flowers August to September.
 Plants 200-400cm in height, the stems at least 10mm thick.
 Leaf blades up to 1m in length and 6-20mm wide, green with a pale midrib, or may be purple or banded with cream in ornamental varieties.
 Flower spike consisting of a series of long, finger-like spikes.
 Spikelets 3.5-7mm, each with two florets, the lower sterile, the upper fertile.
 Lemmas without awns.

 Giant Silver-grass Giant Silver-grass Giant Silver-grass